glynnbird/couchfirehose/README.md

 - `--filterdeletions`/`--fd` - whether to omit deleted documents from the data transfer.
 (Default false)
 - `--resetrev`/`-r` - omits the revision token, resetting the targets revisions to `1-xxx'.
 (Default false)
 - `--transform` - the path of synchronous JavaScript transformation function.
 (Default null)
+- `--selector` - a selector query used to filter the source's documents.
+(Default null)

  or environment variables: